-The mixing zone at LA-2 is much larger because sediment is disposed of at the surface, above the LA-2 site, and then settles to the ocean floor, up to 1,115 below.
-The LA-2 site is permanently designated as a sediment disposal site.
-Disposal of material at LA-2 would be consistent with the USEPA regulations for managing ocean dumping in accordance with the Marine Protection, Research, and Sanctuaries Act.
+The mixing zone at LA-2 and LA-3 is much larger because sediment is disposed of at the surface, above the LA-2 siteand LA-3 sites, and then settles to the ocean floor, up to 1,1151,600 feet below.
+Both the LA-2 site isand LA-3 sites are permanently designated as a-sediment disposal sites.
+Disposal of material at LA-2 and LA-3 would be consistent with the USEPA regulations for managing ocean dumping in accordance with the Marine Protection, Research, and Sanctuaries Act.